History of the University of South Carolina: Radical University

 The legislature established a normal school to train teachers for the lower grades on the campus of the university as well as a preparatory school, since most black students of the state had been deprived of strong academic training in years past.
 In addition, to encourage enrollment by blacks, tuition and other fees were abolished.
 On October 7, 1873, Henry E. Hayne, the Secretary of State of South Carolina, became the first black student when he registered for the fall session in the medical college of the university.
 As a result of his enrollment, three professors resigned, and some white students left.

 On October 8, enrollment stood at eight students, seven of whom were the sons of professors.
 The number increased to twenty-two students after many politicians registered with the university to show that it was open for both races, yet few of the politicians attended classes.
 Troubled by the low enrollment, State Treasurer of South Carolina, Francis L. Cardozo went to Washington and persuaded a handful of students at Howard University to transfer to the university.
 Drastic measures were required to increase the number of students and the legislature passed an act in February 1874 to provide for 124 scholarships of $200.
 The conservative press denounced this move because with the absence of tuition, it meant that students were effectively being paid to attend the university, but poor students were often critical to family support, and scholarships helped them cover living expenses.
 Many of the scholarship students could not meet the entrance requirements into the freshman class, so the faculty assembled them into a sub-freshman class.
 This plan was abolished in 1875 as the legislature had not authorized it.

 The scholarships achieved their desired effect in increasing enrollment and by 1875, 90% of the student body was black.
 The University of South Carolina holds the distinction of being the only state university in the South to admit and grant degrees to black students during Reconstruction.
+Opponents of desegregation blamed the changes on it being occupied by outsiders and labeled it as "the radical university."
+Richard T. Greener, one of the black students to graduate during this period, soon rejoined the university as its first black professor and librarian.
+T. McCants Stewart, William D. Crum, William Sinclair, and Alonzo Townsend were other black students during this era of Reconstruction.

 When the Democrats regained control of the state legislature in 1876, they quickly acted to end admission of blacks, closing the university on June 7, 1877, by a joint resolution of the General Assembly.
 They passed legislation authorizing only white students and setting up Claflin College as the state institution for black students.
+Professor Greener, the university's first black professor, had to leave to Washington D.C.